 Life is indeed a funny thing.
 A precious, precarious situation.

-Just last month I had a heart attack at 49, but at 50 this week I’m alive to tell the tale.
+Just last month I had a bit of a heart attack at 49, but at 50 this week I’m alive to tell the tale.

 I hadn’t flown with Alaska Airlines before, but the June 26 flight from the 49th state to join the USA (Alaska, natch) to the 50th (happy Hawaii) was certainly one to remember.